WebGHC/wasm-cross/README.md

    cross system using `compiler-rt` as the runtime, and `musl-cross.nix` as the `libc`.
 The final stage uses a `stdenv` that will target the cross system by default.
+4. `./fib-example` is a simple C program that returns a fibonacci calculation.
+The goal of this program is to demonstrate that a CMake project can be built for WebAssembly with relative ease.
+A secondary goal is to show that this requires minimal porting work, such that a project designed for arbitrary cross compilation to platforms such as Arm can be built for WebAssembly without changing the build system.

 ### Notes